What is revenue run rate?

 To calculate your Revenue Run Rate in SaaS, you just have to multiply your MRR by 12.

-Trying to estimate how much revenue your SaaS company will generate over the next year?
-You should consider using the revenue run rate formula.
+Trying to estimate your SaaS revenue for next year?
+Use the revenue run rate formula.

-Calculating your SaaS company's run rate is remarkably easy.
-However, the simplicity of this formula does come with some downsides.
+Calculating your run rate is easy.
+However, the simplicity of this formula does come with one major downside: